 Characters make stories, and the information they encode, every so much more memorable.

-Very early in my PhD research, I became aware of the universal use of a the critical role of stories about a pantheon of characters in all indigenous cultures.
+Very early in my PhD research, I became aware of the universal use of a pantheon of characters in all indigenous cultures.
 The ancient Greeks and Romans also taught about using characters to tell stories when memorising information.

 The Native American Pueblo Indians call their mythological characters ‘kachina’.
 I was entranced by these vivid and wildly varied characters and their representations in all art forms.
 They featured on pottery, in petroglyphs, had specific masks, danced at ceremonies and permeated all aspects of life.
 Most entrancing of all were the dolls used to introduce the characters to children.
 I was able to examine a range of these kachina at the Brooklyn Museum in New York.